team-proteus-mc/.github/profile/readme.md

 We are a small Minecraft centered community.

-- We have a custom Beta server with plugins, custom client, custom server and custom launcher
+We have a custom Beta server with plugins, custom client, custom server and custom launcher

-- We also run a Forge 1.20.1 server with many mods.

-Please join our Discord server here: [https://discord.gg/eKemcyUKwR](https://discord.gg/eKemcyUKwR)
+Please join our Discord server here: [discord.gg/eKemcyUKwR](https://discord.gg/eKemcyUKwR)

 Find the launcher in our teamproteus-launcher repository